vdaas/vald/docs/tutorial/get-started.md

 ## Deploy Vald on Kubernetes Cluster

-This chapter shows the way to deploy Vald using Helm and to run on your kubernetes cluster.<br>
+This chapter shows the way to deploy Vald using Helm and to run on your Kubernetes cluster.<br>
 In this tutorial, you will deploy the basic configuration of Vald that is consisted of vald-agent-ngt, vald-lb-gateway, vald-discoverer and vald-manager-index.<br>

 1. Clone the repository